What is Chapter 11 bankruptcy?

 This is different from a Chapter 7 filing, which results in a liquidation, meaning everything is sold off and stores are shut down for good.

-“For retailers that over-extended themselves and opened up too many stores too quickly, like J. Crew, this is a rare opportunity to cut back,” said Megan Murray, an attorney at Underwood Murray, a Tampa, Fla., firm that specializes in bankruptcy law.
+“For retailers that overextended themselves and opened up too many stores too quickly, like J. Crew, this is a rare opportunity to cut back,” said Megan Murray, an attorney at Underwood Murray, a Tampa firm that specializes in bankruptcy law.
 “When used correctly, Chapter 11 can bring new life to a struggling company.”

 Why are so many companies filing for bankruptcy right now?

 Many retailers — particularly mall-based chains and department stores — have been struggling for years.
-Then the pandemic brought business to a standstill, forcing them to close thousands of stores and leaving them with huge expenses, like rent, and very little revenue.
+Then the pandemic brought business to a standstill, forcing them to close thousands of stores and leaving them with huge expenses, such as rent, and very little revenue.

-“For companies that were barely hanging on, the pandemic was the straw that broke the camel’s back,” said Lawrence Katz, a bankruptcy attorney at Hirschler Law in Tysons Corner, Va.
-“Many had debt problems, they were struggling to find the right market -- and then all of a sudden the pandemic hits, stores close and they realize the only way out of this now is to file for Chapter 11.”
+“For companies that were barely hanging on, the pandemic was the straw that broke the camel’s back,” said Lawrence Katz, a bankruptcy attorney at Hirschler Law in Tysons, Va.
+“Many had debt problems, they were struggling to find the right market — and then all of a sudden the pandemic hits, stores close and they realize the only way out of this now is to file for Chapter 11.”

 Can a company recover from Chapter 11 bankruptcy?